cortexapps/scorecard-library/README.md

 ## General Info

-Scorecards are kept in a yaml-adjacent format with a .cxs prefix.
+Scorecards are kept in a YAML format with a .yaml suffix.
 This is the same format used when Scorecards are exported directly from the Cortex UI.

 ## Getting Started